revitalk/mmp460/wordpress/_posts/2017-03-16-googlemap.md

         */
         ?>

-- Add a div for the map in page-map.php:
+4 Add a div for the map in page-map.php:

       <div id="map" style="height:500px"></div>

-  Adjust the height to your liking or include it in your style.css
-- Add the a link to script.js:
+  Adjust the height to your liking or include it in your style.css 5 Add a link to script.js:

       <script src="<?php echo get_template_directory_uri(); ?>/js/script.js" defer></script>

-- Open script.js make the following changes:
+6 Open script.js make the following changes:

   - Fix the link to the Json file.
 Change: